smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

 Also create this column in your database table (in phpMyAdmin).
 Type: VARCHAR(50)

-The file Id (prefix) is written into this field.
+Purpose of this object: The file Id (prefix) of the uploaded file will be filled into this field.

 ## 2. Add objects to your main form